Publication 26 August 2022, validity 27 September 2022

 - telephone and fax number of the Domain name holder;

-- data on the administrative and technical contact person (full name, electronic address, residence, telephone and fax number).
+- data on technical contact person (full name, electronic address, residence, telephone and fax number).

 Registry may use data obtained solely to operate the Domain name system, and will only supply such data to third parties if: